shallvhack/nmap-after-naabu/README.md

-You will get naabuscan.txt.
-"IP".txt files after running this script
+You will get naabuscan.txt. "nmap_IP_scan".txt files after running this script